 Another magnificent spa with daily activity programmes and large scenic indoor pool is at Krumers Post Hotel & Spa in Seefeld.
 This stylish, modern spa with a comprehensive treatments menu is deal for relaxation after the popular four hour duration, Three Lakes Walk.

 Bacon, cheese, cold meats or any kind of dumpling, often served in a clear soup, and served with sauerkraut are just a few Tyrolean staples.
 Then there are the desserts, Kiachl, a fried yeast dough pastry dusted with sugar and served with cranberry jam inside, Moosbeernocken, wild mountain blueberries in a pancake sprinkled with sugar and strudel varieties native to the region.
-In St. Anton there is even a cookery course where you can perfect an apple strudel or learn how to make herbal bread in the Sennhütte.
 On the savoury side, Tiroler Gröstl is a delicious bacon, onion and potato fry up served with a fried egg on top.

 Kasspatzln is a pasta or soft egg noodle with grated cheese and oven-baked with fried onion.
 A typical starter will be a plate of cold meats, “Marend”, dry-cured and smoked speck (bacon) local cheeses, gherkins and horseradish.
 And while not strictly speaking from the Tyrol, don’t leave without trying Kaiserschmarrn, a shredded pancake baked in butter and stewed plums, named after Austrian Emperor Franz Joseph I. Nearly every village or town has its own local beer or micro brewery and there are many excellent wines.
 Many of the cosy Tyrolean inns and stubes are award winning restaurants where it is customary to end a meal with a Schnapps, usually offered by your host.